msalemor/sk-dev-training/README.md

 ## What is Semantic Kernel?

 - Is an open-source SDK that provides a set of connectors and plugins that allow you to orchestrate AI models and skills with natural language semantic functions, traditional native code functions, and embeddings-based memory.
-- It supports prompt templating, function chaining, vectorized memory, and intelligent planning capabilities out of the box.
+- It supports prompt templating, function chaining, vectorized memory, and intelligent planning capabilities.
 - It enables you to create AI apps that combine the best of both worlds: natural language understanding and conventional programming logic

 ## Where does SK land in the development of LLM/Chatbot applications?